costajob/app-servers/README.md

 ### Java
 [Java](https://www.java.com/en/) JDK 10.0.1 is installed by official OSX package.
-Java is the most used programming language worldwide, thanks to its JVM that kept the promise "write once, run anywhere".
-Java is a general-purpose language that is concurrent, class-based, object-oriented and specifically designed to have as few implementation dependencies as possible.
+Java is a general-purpose language that is concurrent, class-based, object-oriented and, from version 8, supports functional paradigms.
+It is based on a virtual machine (JVM) that kept the promise "write once, run anywhere".

 ### C-Sharp
 [C-Sharp](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C#) 7.0 language is installed as a companion of the [.NET Core](https://www.microsoft.com/net/core) 2.1.300 framework, by following the [official guideline](https://www.microsoft.com/net/core#macos).
-.NET Core is an open-source framework for running .NET applications cross platform.
 C# is a simple, powerful, type-safe, object-oriented language.
 It inherited many features from Java, but recently added some desirable paradigms such as futures, pattern matching and deconstructions.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.24.2 is installed via homebrew.
-Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time (AOT) compilation.
+Crystal has a syntax very close to Ruby, but brings some desirable features such as statically typing and raw metal speed, thanks to ahead of time (AOT) compilation.

 ### Nim
-[Nim](http://nim-lang.org/) 0.18.0 is installed viw homebrew.
+[Nim](http://nim-lang.org/) 0.18.0 is installed via homebrew.
-Nim is an efficient, Python inspired, strong typed language that comes with an ambitious compiler aimed to produce code in C, C++, JavaScript or ObjectiveC.
+Nim is an efficient, Python inspired, statically typed language that comes with an ambitious compiler aimed to produce code in C, C++, JavaScript or ObjectiveC.
 Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

 ### GO
 [GO](https://golang.org/) language version 1.10.1 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant.
-It tries to address verbosity by using type inference, duck typing and a dry syntax.
-At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (go-routines).
+GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (go-routines).

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.26.2 is installed by official package.
 According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
-Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.
+These bounds are granted courtesy of Rust's pretty unique ownership model enforced by the compiler.

 ## Tools